 Cloud computing is a service model for large-scale distributed computing based on concentrated infrastructure and a set of collaborative services over which applications can be deployed and run over the network.

 This course about Cloud computing has a mainly practical approach dealing with the related technologies.
 While most computer applications can be deployed in the cloud using the concepts explained, the classes pay particular attention to the creation of Big Data Analytics applications on the Cloud.
-It is offered to students of both degrees: "
+It is offered to students of both degrees:

 Master in Innovation and Research in Informatics

-" and "
+and

-In the lectures of this course, the students will learn the principles and the state of the art of large-scale distributed computing in a service-based model.
+In the lectures of this course, the students learn the principles and the state of the art of large-scale distributed computing in a service-based model.
 Students will study how scale affects system properties, models, architecture, and requirements.

-In the laboratory sessions of this course, the students will gain a practical view of the latest in Cloud technology to implement a prototype that meets a business idea created by the student.
+In the laboratory sessions of this course, the students gain a practical view of the latest in Cloud technology to implement a prototype that meets a business idea created by the student.

 Class topics and laboratory sessions | ||||||